warrior-cravings/warrior-cravings.github.io/index.md

 In the case of adding/removing menu items, you can easily edit your page to update your menu items for users to see.

+# Developers Guide

+This guide is more aspiring Meteor developers who seek to create something similar to this website or wish to go further beyond this current build.

+## First Step - Install Meteor

+The first step to use Meteor is to install it which can be found here [How To Install Meteor](https://docs.meteor.com/install.html).

+## Second Step - Create A Local Copy of the Template

+The next step is to create a local copy of this template to your computer.
+First go to our applications page, [Github Page](https://github.com/warrior-cravings/warrior-cravings), then click on the green "Code" button.
+Then clone the repo do your desktop.

+## Third Step - Start The Web Page

+Once inside the repo, go into the app directory by using the command "cd app" and install libraries with ``` $ meteor npm install ``` then finally run ```$ meteor npm run start ```.
+You should then see your application at http://localhost:3000.

 # Warrior Cravings Milestones

 Track our progress as we develop Warrior Cravings!